larpchronicles/rules/rules-topics/09_other-skills.md

 #### Theology Knowledge
 >Covers churches, cults, religious beliefs, deities, and demigods.
 Higher ranks will reveal more in-depth information on various groups, or reveal hidden aspects.

+#### Survivalist Knowledge
+>Covers skills needed for living in the wild, such as hunting, fishing, and identifying plants and animals.
+A survivalist may be able to recognize the mark left by a creature but to truly track them they will need the tracking skill.